juhp/pagure-cli/README.md

 ```
 (Note by default 'orphan' owned packages are excluded.)

-List (in this case count) packages of a user:
+- Count packages of a user:

 ```
 $ pagure user --count mattdm
 19
 ```

-List projects on pagure.io:
+- List projects on pagure.io:

 ```
 $ pagure list -s pagure.io \*
 :
 ```

-There are more commands:
+- There are more commands:

 ```
 $ pagure --version